abinj/twitter-sentiment-analysis/README.md

     In this phase we are going to learn how to train a sentiment classifier.
     For the classification, either you have to use any already existing trained data set or you can create a new one.
     Here we are just creating a new one with 3 child directories for positive, negative, neutral results.

+**Phase 2 - Load the classifier**

+    By using the trained classifier we can do the sentiment classification in phase 2.

+**Phase 3 - Download and classify the tweets**